-To be considered for funding, projects must address at least one element in at least one of the Priority Criteria Categories listed below.
-Projects that address multiple Priority Criteria Categories will score higher than projects that address only one.
+To be considered for funding, projects must address at least one element in the Water Quality and Supply Category and the Disadvantaged Community Benefit Category.
+Projects that address additional Criteria Categories are likely to be more competitive than projects that do not.